libreobjet/open-guide/en/distribution.md

 ### Where to publish your designs?

 There are many ways you can distribute your designs.
-But we strongly encourage that you manage distribution yourself, from your own little corner of the internet or that at least you don't rely on one channel for distribution, especially if that channel is owned by a big corporation which only cares about collecting data from its visitors.
+But we strongly encourage that you manage distribution yourself, from your own little corner of the Internet or that at least you don't rely on one channel for distribution, especially if that channel is owned by a big corporation which only cares about collecting data from its visitors.

 We do recommend that you build your distribution channels the same way you build the objects themselves: collectively.
 You will find online collectives that will be happy to spread your design and engage in a conversation with you about it.